Village Cinemas: Coburg Drive-In

-Opening in November 1965, Coburg is the last Village operated drive-in and one of only three remaining in operation in Victoria.
+The Coburg Drive-In opened in 1965, and is one of only two drive-in theatres remaining in Victoria.
 The grand opening night's features were Alfred Hitchcock's Marnie and McHale's Navy.
 Today, a variety of blockbusters are projected onto three 33-metre wide screens.
 Sound is available via FM stereo broadcast.
 A retro 1950s style diner is also on site, which offers an SMS ordering service, which delivers food and drinks to your car.

 Digital 3D

 In early 2011 Village Cinemas Australia converted all of their auditoriums and cinemas to Digital Projectors, seeing traditional film and prints become extinct.
 The installation of these projectors means that all auditoriums are now RealD Cinema 3D capable.
 Initially the price of the 3D glasses required to watch films in 3D were included in the ticket price, however this has recently changed and the $1 cost of the glasses is being changed separately, making it cheaper for guests as it encourages people to keep and re-use their glasses for future sessions.